 The Career Development Center (CDC), a part of Career Services and Placement, is located in 6 Student Services, 355-9510, ext.
 335. The CDC offers: MSU curriculum information, occupational materials, guides to graduate and professional schools, career exploration resources, employer literature, resume and interviewing materials, and video presentations on many topics.
-The media center provides career exploration and job search video and software resources, including Internet and World Wide Web access.
+The media center provides career exploration and job search video and software resources.